This post may contain affiliate links. Please read our disclosure policy.

 Tapioca starch/flour

-There is no substitute for tapioca starch/flour (it's interchangeably called tapioca starch and tapioca flour).
+Tapioca starch/flour (it's interchangeably called tapioca starch and tapioca flour).
 It adds pliability to the raw dough and the finished flatbreads.
+It's a very hard ingredient to replace, since no other flour or starch behaves exactly the same in baking.

 This flatbread is one of the most useful gluten free bread recipes on the whole blog.
 Here are some suggested ways to use it, but the sky's the limit: